 If a workspace gets deselected without any windows, name or background set, it will be destroyed by default.
-To change this behavior, you can look at the global/config/workspaces/autodelete path.
+To change this behavior, you can look at the global/settings/workspaces/autodelete path.

 With multiple displays, you can migrate a workspace to another display via the global/workspace/migrate path.
 All windows within that workspace will also receive an update with the density, resolution and similar properties so density-aware windows can relayout and update accordingly.

 If the backing display is disconnected, orphaned workspaces will be migrated to the next available display and migrate back when the display re-appears.
-To disable this behavior, change global/config/workspace/autoadopt.
+To disable this behavior, change global/settings/workspace/autoadopt.

 Window behavior, layout and size vary with the workspace.
 A window consists of a border area, a border, a canvas, a titlebar and a tag.
 Internally, more properties are tracked such as type and origin.
 For tuning the visual properties, see the page on visuals.

-The window titlebar can be disabled on a per-window basis (target/titlebar/on,off) or have a default enabled or disabled policy through global/config/visual/bars/hide titlebar with an optional exception for the float layout mode via the global/config/workspaces/float/force-titlebar path.
+The window titlebar can be disabled on a per-window basis (target/titlebar/on,off) or have a default enabled or disabled policy through global/settings/visual/bars/hide titlebar with an optional exception for the float layout mode via the global/settings/workspaces/float/force-titlebar path.